Frequently Asked Questions

 Yes!
 Jesus came for all and His grace and mercy are extended to all so we set an open table where everyone who is present is invited to participate in this ritual that celebrates God’s gracious gift of salvation offered to all of us through the suffering, death, and resurrection of Jesus.

 No worries.
-There is a mix of people here.
+There is a mixture of people here at SSUMC.
 From life-long Methodists to people of a variety of faith backgrounds.
 For some, coming to South Shore is their first time attending any church.
 All are welcome here in a place where no question is silly and the only expectation is that you want to know more.
 Curious and even doubting minds are welcome!
 We do our best to make ministry relevant and practical.
 So come.
 Join us!

 How can I get connected